Benchmark

 What Authentication Methods (SSO/SAML) Are Required for Enterprise AI Knowledge Hubs?

-Enterprise AI knowledge hubs in customGPT.ai require SSO-based authentication, most commonly SAML 2.0, OIDC/OAuth 2.0, and centralized identity provider (IdP) enforcement.
+Enterprise AI knowledge hubs require SSO-based authentication, most commonly SAML 2.0, OIDC/OAuth 2.0, and centralized identity provider (IdP) enforcement.
 These methods ensure only authorized users can access sensitive knowledge, align AI access with existing IAM policies, and provide audit-ready control over who can see and query data.

-Authentication is not just about logging in—it defines who the AI is allowed to answer.
+Authentication is not just about logging in it defines who the AI is allowed to answer.
 For enterprise AI, identity and access control are foundational security controls, not optional enhancements.
+If an AI knowledge hub bypasses corporate identity systems, it becomes an unmanaged data exposure risk.

 Key takeaway